Through a Glass, Dimly

 I’ve often told myself, and others, that I never truly got to say goodbye to my father.
 However, upon reflecting on those final days with him, I can quite honestly now say that this was not the case.
 He lost the ability to speak the last week of January, and he remained hardly conscious from this point up until the moment of his passing.
 However, only a few days before he stopped talking, he and I shared our last true moments together as father and son.

-Much of my family had dispersed, leaving my father and I alone for about an hour or so.
-I knew that this was precious time; it was hard to get him alone these days and I knew that there wasn’t very much time left.
-Rather than stay folded up in his small hospital room, I took him for a stroll around the hospital in his wheelchair.
-We engaged in idle chit chat as we made the rounds around the cafeteria and nurses’ station, steadily growing more and more accustomed to the unfortunate state of our surroundings - but, a walk was better than no walk.
-However, as was my father’s custom, he soon turned the conversation away from the material and onto the eternal.
-My father, like me, must have realized that our time left together was short, and he had no intention of having these precious moments wasted.
+Much of my family had either gone home to rest or stepped out for a bite to eat, leaving my father and I alone for about an hour or so.
+I knew that this was precious time; it was hard to get him alone these days and I knew that there wasn’t much time left.
+Rather than stay folded up in his small hospital room, I took him for a stroll around the hospital wing in his wheelchair.
+We engaged in idle chit chat as we made the rounds around the cafeteria and nurses’ station, steadily growing more and more accustomed to the unfortunate state of our surroundings—but, a walk was better than no walk.

 “It’s funny,” he said as we rounded a corner, “I’ve been thinking about that Avatar movie a lot these days.”